planetlabs/planet-client-python/docs/python/sdk-subscriptions.md

 [core subscriptions delivery docs](https://developers.planet.com/docs/subscriptions/delivery/) for more information.

-To create a new subscription with the CLI, use the `create` command and the json file you just created:
+To create a new subscription with the CLI, use the `create_subscription` method and the json file you just created:

+TODO: Python snippet here:
 ```sh
 planet subscriptions create my-subscription.json
 ```